originell/DarkTango/README.rst

 DarkTango
 =========

-is a TextMate Theme based on the standard theme **Twilight** mixed with Tango colors.
+is a TextMate Theme based on the standard theme **Twilight** mixed with Geany's DarkTango_..

 Screenshot included.
 Hope you enjoy it.